WhiteShadow13/FIJJJAL/motionController/README.md

 </br>

 The principe is the following.
 Motors are going to rotate clockwise or counter clockwise according to their place.
-If you are watching your drone from the top.The opposite motors on a frame spin will have the same sense of rotation.</br>
+If you are watching your drone from the top.The opposite motors on a frame spin will have the same sense of rotation.
+If all rotors turn in the same direction, the craft would spin just like the regular helicopter without the tail rotor</br>

 - Motor upLeft and Motor downRight are rotating clockwise
 - Motor upRight and Motor downLeft are rotating counterClockwise